Women in brewing

-From the middle of the 18th century, many women were barred from participating in alcohol production and were relegated to roles as barmaids, pub operators, bottlers or secretaries for breweries.
-In less industrialized areas, they continued to produce homebrews and traditional alcoholic beverages.
+From the middle of the 18th century, women had roles as barmaids, pub operators, bottlers or secretaries for breweries.
+In less industrialized areas, they produced homebrews and traditional alcoholic beverages.
 From the mid-20th century, women began working as chemists for brewing establishments.
-Beginning in the 1960s and 1970s, they began re-entering the field as craft brewers.
+Beginning in the 1960s and 1970s, they began re-entering the field as brewers.

 History

-In many Western societies, brewing has been seen as a "man's domain"; however, ethnographic studies and archaeological records indicate that brewing alcohol was primarily an activity engaged in by women, until the industrialization of brewing began.
-In some areas, the tradition arose because brewing was a by-product of gathering, while in others, it fell within the domain of baking.
-From the 18th century onwards, women were increasingly barred from the business of brewing, except as barmaids or "publicans", licensees running pubs.
+Ethnographic studies and archaeological records indicate that, until the industrialization of brewing began, brewing beer was primarily an activity engaged in by women.
+From the 18th century onwards, women were increasingly employed as barmaids, and particularly in Australia as "publicans" or licensees running hotels selling alcohol.
 By the 19th century, few women were employed in brewing with the exception of labor for auxiliary functions, such as bottling and secretarial posts.
 In the 20th century, women began to work in a limited capacity in laboratories, but aside from a few exceptions such as Susannah Oland in Canada, women were excluded from directing brewing operations.
 Professional female brewers in Western society before the trade became "masculinized", were referred to as "brewsters".